 I also spent an hour or two searching around online and I found some great resources for helping to make her dragon book complete, everything from colouring sheets to PDF samples of some of Cowell’s books.

-In the end, Rainbow now has a book which she has created on her own, one that she has put many hours into and is justifiably proud of, and one that she keeps going back to, adding more bits and pieces to her “Life of Dragons”.
+In the end, Gracie now has a book which she has created on her own, one that she has put many hours into and is justifiably proud of, and one that she keeps going back to, adding more bits and pieces to her “Life of Dragons”.
 I’m proud of her for putting so much work into it (and secretly pleased that she’s been spending the summer working on her spelling and penmanship).

 How to Make Your Own Dragon Book